DEG uses its international networks to share know-how and expertise and to pool finance and advice efficiently.

 The aims to reduce poverty and social inequality, improve health and education, and advance infrastructure in Latin America and the Caribbean to achieve development in a sustainable way.
 Its focus areas include social inclusion, economic integration and gender equality.

 Together with the BMZ, DEG offers several development-programmes for companies: the supports projects with development impact, such as pilot projects.
-Furthermore, are realised with DEG’s help and are funded by the BMZ.
+Furthermore, feasibility studies are realised with DEG’s help and are funded by the BMZ.

 AHK disposes of a large network of bilateral partners, delegations and representatives of the German economy in 90 countries to support German economic interests and companies.